 F2.
 SuperReference Table

 This table lists the individual component references which, when combined, define a superreference.
 The records with common SuperRefID all belong to the same superreference.
-(Back to table of contents)
+(Back to Reference table) (Back to table of contents) (Back to table of contents)